awslabs/amazon-eks-ami/doc/development.md

 By default, the maximum number of pods able to be scheduled on a node is based off of the number of ENIs available, which is determined by the instance type.
 Larger instances generally have more ENIs.
 The number of ENIs limits how many IPV4 addresses are available on an instance, and we need one IP address per pod.
-You can [see this file](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/scripts/gen_vpc_ip_limits.go) for the code that calculates the max pods for more information.
+You can reference [this file](https://github.com/awslabs/amazon-eks-ami/blob/main/nodeadm/internal/kubelet/eni_max_pods.go) for the code that generates these values.

-As an optimization, the default value for all known instance types are available in a resource file (`eni-max-pods.txt`) in the AMI.
-If an instance type is not found in this file, the `ec2:DescribeInstanceTypes` API is used to calculate the value at runtime.
+As an optimization, the default values for all known instance types are cached in the AMI.
+If an instance type is not found in this cached file, the `ec2:DescribeInstanceTypes` API is used to calculate the value at runtime.

 The resource file is generated once per day by a GitHub Action workflow.

 To generate the resource file:
 ```
-git clone git@github.com:aws/amazon-vpc-cni-k8s.git
-cd amazon-vpc-cni-k8s/
+cd nodeadm
-make generate-limits
+make generate-instance-info
-cp misc/eni-max-pods.txt ../amazon-eks-ami/templates/shared/runtime/
 ```